tarot-school/tarot-school.github.io/speakers/index.md

 Speakers
 ===============

-Here it is the list of speakers with an indication of the topics.
+Here it is the list of speakers (in random order) with an indication of the topics.
 The list is not complete yet.

 ___